ALCC01/nodeogram/docs/objects/Bot.rst

     :param string action: Must be one of the following: ``typing``, ``upload_photo``, ``record_video``, ``upload_video``, ``record_audio``, ``upload_audio``, ``upload_document``, ``find_location``
     :returns: A promise that resolves to the response (according to Telegram, true on success).

+.. js:function:: broadcast(filter, callback)

+    :param string filter: Must be one of the following: ``private``, ``group``, ``supergroup``, ``channel`` or ``all``.
+Can also be a function that accepts one argument (a :doc:`Chat` object without functions) and returns a boolean value
+    :param function callback: A function to which is provided a single argument, a promise that resolves to a :doc:`Chat` object.

+    Iterates a function through all of chats stored in the profiles storage.